-To order directly from Grand Iota, just click on the "Add to cart" buttons and pay with your credit or debit card.
-Postage & packing will be added at the rate of £3.50 for one book, £5 for two, anywhere in the world.
+Our books are available from any reputable bookshop or online retailer.
+Buying directly from Grand Iota does help us, in that more money goes directly to the press to keep us going.
+To do so, just click on the "Add to cart" buttons and pay with your credit or debit card.
+Postage & packing will be added at the rate of £3.50 (orders up to £12.49), £5 (£12.50-24.99) or £7 (above £25), anywhere in the world.
 PayPal will handle currency conversion if you are paying in a currency other than sterling.

 BRIAN MARLEY was born in Newcastle-upon-Tyne.
 Having begun to write poetry in his early teens, he was soon publishing widely in small press magazines in the UK and elsewhere.
 He edited the imprint Laundering Room Press between 1974-77.
 By 1982 he’d switched from poetry to prose and there he remains.
 His photographic work has been exhibited in Brighton and Newcastle-upon-Tyne.

 APROPOS JIMMY INKLING

 In a Westminster café-cum-courtroom, Jimmy Inkling is on trial, perhaps for his life.
 Unless, of course, he’s dead already.
 But will that be enough to prevent him from eliminating those who give evidence against him?